WeblateOrg/weblate/docs/admin/config.rst

     Provide a fully-qualified path to the Python class implementing the check interface.

-Adjust the list list of checks to include the ones you want to have performed.
+Adjust the list of checks to include the ones you want to have performed.

 All built-in quality :ref:`checks` are turned on by default, from where you can change these settings.
 They are also commented out in :ref:`sample-configuration`